[The editor attempts

 will always be fundamentally anti-European by simple definition of their nationalist titles.

-beyond my expectations.
-We had for years encountered so many difficulties that I did not anticipate such complete accord on
+We had for years encountered so many difficulties that I did not anticipate such complete accord on our full programme”.

-from their previous positions.
+a bigger departure from their previous positions.
 They had considered their separate national interests to be more important.

 Perhaps the vital step of setting up a central bureau would have helped things along but Mosley argued that this had failed

 Party of Europe can not be established.
 Certainly we can not effectively implement the fifth point of central direction until

 we have the means for a central bureau”.

 The Nationaldemokratischepartei Deutschlands (the NPD), the successor to

 the Deutsche Reichspartei, enjoyed limited electoral success in the mid-1960s but only on a strictly German nationalist